 If you are visiting in the warm summer months, you may want to spend an afternoon relaxing on one of the soft beaches.
 Made up of so many islands, there are of course quite a few beaches around Stockholm, but Kungsholmen boasts some of the best.

-Little Smedsuddbadet is particularly lovely.
-The little beach is surrounded by a wooded park, creating a scenic barrier between it and the city.
+Smedsuddbadet is a lovely little beach that is surrounded by a wooded park, creating a scenic barrier between it and the city.
 There are cafés and amenities within the park, so you can relax knowing you have everything you need within arm’s reach.

 Without the high demand of the more touristy districts, rates for accommodation in Kungsholmen are much more competitive.
 If you are looking for where to stay in Stockholm on a budget, this is one of the best neighborhoods to consider.